-On 15 May 2017, Melissa Hathaway presented the report ‘The Netherlands Cyber Readiness at a Glance’ during the International One Conference 2017.
-After that, she and co-author Fransesca Spidalieri visited HSD Campus to discuss the role of HSD for cyber security in the Netherlands together with HSD director Richard Franken and Innovation Liaison Bert Feskens, and to hand over the report.
+On 15 May, Melissa Hathaway presented the report ‘The Netherlands Cyber Readiness at a Glance’ during the International One Conference 2017.
+After that, she and co-author Fransesca Spidalieri visited the HSD Campus to discuss HSD its for cyber security in the Netherlands together with HSD director Richard Franken and Innovation Liaison Bert Feskens, and to hand over the report.
 The author, Melissa Hathaway, is a leading expert in cyber space policy and cyber security.
 She served in two US presidential administrations, being head of the Cyberspace Pollicy Review for the Obama administration and leading The Comprehensive National Cybersecurity initiative for during the George W. Bush administration.

 The report was performed by the Potomac Institute for Policy Studies (PIPS) and commissioned by the Dutch Government.
 It is the latest study in a series of country reports assessing national-level preparedness for cyber risks based on the Cyber Readiness Index (CRI) 2.0 methodology.
 This report provides the most in-depth analysis to date of the Netherlands' current cyber security posture and its efforts to strengthen the country's security and resilience in the face of emerging ICT threats.
 The report was made possible through funding by the Dutch Government's National Coordinator for Security and Counterterrorism and includes extensive interviews with Dutch Government officials and other European experts.

 The global cyber attacks of last week, which hit more or less 150 countries last weekend, indicates once again that cyber security must be high on every government's priority list.

 The authors conclude that the Netherlands has the right ambitions "but the vision and ambitious plans are not supported by enough money, material and people.
 The Netherlands is on a path to becoming cyber ready and has aligned its national security priorities with its economic vision."